 By Caldwell Titcomb In “The Bartered Bride,” Jennifer Aylmer plays Marenka, who loves the farmhand Jenik, but is pressured to marry Vasek, the son of a wealthy neighbor.
 Boston has had the unusual luck of experiencing two major Czech operas within a few weeks.
 First, the Boston Lyric Opera gave us Antonin Dvořák’s “Rusalka” (see […]

-By Caldwell Titcomb Czech opera is not often mounted in these parts.
+By Caldwell Titcomb Note: Rusalka is transferring to the West End’s London Coliseum from March 28 to April 15, 2020.
+Czech opera is not often mounted in these parts.
 The two major composers were Bedrich Smetana (1824-84) and Antonín Dvořák (1841-1904).
 The latter wrote ten operas, some comic and some tragic.
-Among Czech natives, the palm goes to the latter’s Rusalka, the composer’s penultimate opera, written in 1900.
-The Wood Sprites (mezzo-soprano […]
+Among Czech natives, the […]

 By Caldwell Titcomb The scientist Spalanzani (tenor Neal Ferreira) strikes an unlikely deal with the nefarious inventor Coppélius (baritone Gaétan Laperrière) in the BLO’s fine production of “Tales of Hoffmann.”
 One of history’s most famous and beloved French operas wasn’t written by a native Frenchman.
 “The Tales of Hoffmann” came from the pen of Jacques […]

 By James Marcus At its best, an opera about the death of Spanish writer Federico Garcia Lorca is a tour-de-force.
 Ainadamar, an opera by Osvaldo Golijov.
 (Deutsche Grammophon) For most composers, geography is destiny.
 Even Schoenberg — whose innovations were supposed to release music not only from its tonal prison but from the local idiom […]